 (iii) Ecology-funded independent remedial actions.

 (b) Requirements.
-Before any person conducts a field activity capable of affecting a cultural resource, if encountered, Ecology will:
+Before any person conducts a field activity capable of affecting a cultural resource, if encountered, ecology will:

 (i) Consult with the department of archaeology and historic preservation and affected Indian tribes on the potential effects of planned remedial actions on cultural resources at the site, unless the remedial action is subject to Section 106 review under the National Historic Preservation Act of 1966, as amended (54 U.S.C.
-300101 et seq.); and
+300101 et seq.).
+Based on the consultations, ecology may require the development and implementation of a cultural resources work plan, such as a survey or monitoring plan, to identify cultural resources and to avoid, minimize, or mitigate adverse impacts to cultural resources at the site; and

 (ii) Prepare or require an inadvertent discovery plan for the site.

-The inadvertent discovery plan must be prepared using the applicable form provided by Ecology or an equivalent document that includes the same or more comprehensive information.
+The inadvertent discovery plan must be prepared using the applicable form provided by ecology or an equivalent document that includes the same or more comprehensive information.

-(B) For Ecology-supervised remedial actions, Ecology may require submittal of the inadvertent discovery plan for its review.
+(B) For ecology-supervised remedial actions, ecology may require submittal of the inadvertent discovery plan for its review.

 (C) The inadvertent discovery plan must be readily available during all remedial actions at the site.
 Persons conducting remedial actions at the site must be familiar with the contents and location of the plan.